RubyNova/mattdjones.co.uk/_pages/aboutme.md

 collection: portfolio
 classes: wide
 title: About Me
-excerpt: Welcome to my blog & portfolio!
+excerpt: Hey!
+Nice to meet you.
 permalink: /about/
 author:
     name: "Contact Me"